-Downfield Mains is part of the world-wide family of Christians through being both part of the Church of Scotland and the Evangelical Alliance (UK).
-As a Church of Scotland congregation, we have elders and a teaching elder (Minister).
+Downfield Mains is part of the world-wide family of God as both part of the Church of Scotland and the Evangelical Alliance (UK).

 Our church is committed to equipping, encouraging and empowering the people of God for their ministry and witness (Ephesians 4).
 For more on the Church of Scotland: www.churchofscotland.org.uk or Evangelical Alliance (UK): www.eauk.org.